 Since January 1949 when the awards were given, the prize-winning designs have gone through a year of intensive work so that they could be adapted to the manufacturing procedures which will now allow most of them to be bought by the general public.
-At present 2 of the prize-winning chairs and all the storage units are on the market, and it is expected that some of the remaining winners will be able to reach the market soon.
+Five out of the six prize-wince found one way or another of reaching the market.

 In general the chair designs have been only slightly changed in this process of adaptation.
 More extensive research and increased information have sometimes suggested the substitution of one material for another or of one detail of construction for another.
-In all cases these changes have represented practical improvements for the user and a better price, without sacrificing good looks.
+In all cases these changes have represented practical improvements for the user and a better price, with no loss of good looks.